-AADB means The Accountancy and Actuarial Discipline Board Limited (formerly The Accountancy Investigation and Discipline Board Limited), a company limited by guarantee incorporated in England and Wales, number 5081857, and any other body which takes over the functions of the AADB.
+AADB means The Accountancy and Actuarial Discipline Board Limited (formerly The Accountancy Investigation and Discipline Board Limited), a company limited by guarantee incorporated in England and Wales, number 5081857.

 Adverse Finding means a finding by a Disciplinary Tribunal that a Member or Member Firm has committed an act of misconduct, or has failed to comply with any of his or its obligations under paragraphs 12(1) or 12(2).